Ferrari F40: Launch and promotion

 The F40 was revealed on 21 July 1987 at the Civic Centre in Maranello.
-Originally the presentation was due to happen at the Frankfurt motorshow according to Materazzi but FIAT needed to present the Alfa Romeo 164 at that show and the two would have clashed.
+Originally the presentation was due to happen at the Frankfurt Motor Show according to Materazzi but Fiat needed to present the Alfa Romeo 164 at that show and the two would have clashed.
 Hence on insistence of Enzo Ferrari the launch was anticipated by more than two months.
-Counting from the project incipit (June 1986) until the launch, the car was developed in 13 months.
+Counting from the project inception (June 1986) until the launch, the car was developed in thirteen months.